New York Jets quarterback Justin Fields carted off practice field with toe injury

 Glenn stopped the team period after Fields was hurt and the Jets ran special teams drills.

+“When anybody goes down, there’s a lump in my throat,” Glenn said.
+“Listen, I hate injuries for any player, but the thing is I want to make sure that I understand exactly what the injury is before I move forward on my thought process.”

 Fields signed a two-year, $40 million contract as a free agent in March after playing last season in Pittsburgh and is expected to be New York's starter this season.
-Veteran Tyrod Taylor, in his second season with the Jets, is the backup and replaced Fields in team drills.
+Veteran Tyrod Taylor, the team's oldest player who turns 36 next month, is the backup and replaced Fields in team drills.

+“I think the most important part is, if anything does happen to Justin, I don’t think there’s any drop-off as far as what we want to do when it comes to play calls,” Glenn said.
+"Very similar when you talk about skill set, so that was like enticing for us.
+And then the leadership ability ... you could just tell the players really gravitate to him.
+When he says something, everybody really listens, even the coaching staff.
+He’s been around this league a long time.
+He knows what it takes to win, and he’s a really good person.
+So, we’re all excited to have that guy here.

+“Listen, Justin is who he is and if something happens to him, we’ve got Tyrod and we’re ready to go.”

 AP NFL: https://apnews.com/NFL